 Common Public Reasons for Banning Kratom

 - Kratom is related to death— In 2017, the FDA identified 44 deaths related to kratom.
 Shortly after the FDA’s claims, however, scientists and researchers responded and called the agency out on their use of ‘Bad Science’ and ‘Misleading Information’ when calculating Kratom-related deaths.
 43 of the possible 44 cases involve subjects were using Kratom along with various other substances at the time of death.
-This includes illicit drugs, opioids, benzodiazepines, alcohol, gabapentin, and over-the-counter medications, such as cough syrup.
+This includes illicit drugs, opioids, benzodiazepines, alcohol, and over-the-counter medications, such as Tylenol.